 Freeze Apple Slices

 Peel, core and slice the apples to your preferred size.
 Then, freeze them on a cookie sheet, and transfer them to freezer bags once they're frozen.
-This will keep the pieces from sticking together, so you'll be able to pull out just what you need later.
+This will keep the pieces from sticking together, so you'll be able to pull out just the pieces you need later.

 Freeze Apple Pie Filling

-To Avoid Browning: Dip the apple slices in lemon juice, salt water or an ascorbic acid solution prior to freezing.
-You can also, pack them in sugar syrup, or blanch them for one and a half minutes to stop the enzyme action that causes browning.
+To avoid browning, dip the apple slices in lemon juice, salt water or an ascorbic acid solution prior to freezing.
+You can also pack them in sugar syrup, or blanch them for a minute or two stop the enzyme action that causes browning.

-- Some spices lose their potency when frozen, so you may find that it works best to add your pie spices just prior to baking.
-Here's how to make your own apple pie spice.
+Some spices lose their potency when frozen, so you may find that it works best to add your pie spices just prior to baking, instead of before freezing them.

 More Uses for Apples

-If you have loads of apples and are limited to freezer space, try some of these other ways for preserving apples:
+If you have lots of apples and limited freezer space, try some of these other ways for preserving apples: